-The Arrowwood Viburnum (Viburnum dentatum), named for its slender, straight shoots, can reach 6 to 8 feet in height and width.
-It into a dense, round-topped, shrub 10 to 12 feet in height and width.
+(Viburnum trilobum) will grow into a dense, round-topped, shrub 10 to 12 feet in height and width.
 Large white blossoms open in mid- to late May followed by bright red clusters of drupes in the fall that can last into February.
-The new spring foliage has a reddish cast, summer leaves are glossy green, and autumn color varies from yellow to a reddish-purple.
+The new spring foliage has a reddish cast, summer leaves are glossy green, and autumn color varies from yellow to a reddishpurple.
 If space is limited, look for the cultivar 'Bailey Compact', which will reach only 5 or 6 feet in height and width.
 Another cultivar to consider is Red Wing® (V. trilobum 'J.N.
 Select'); it is slightly smaller than the species, reaching 8 to 10 feet in height and 6 to 8 feet in width, and has the other outstanding multi-season features.